Retrospective 2

-Retrospective 2 is the second compilation album by American rock band Sevendust.
-It is a follow-up to the Retrospect DVD released in 2001.
-This album covers Next and Alpha, and does not contain any material from Animosity or Seasons.
+Retrospective 2 is the second compilation album by the American rock band Sevendust.
+It is a follow-up to the Retrospect DVD, released in 2001.
+The compilation covers Next and Alpha, and does not contain any material from Animosity or Seasons.
 It also comes with a DVD which has the makings of the albums, Next and Alpha, as well as music videos and live performances.